sage-etcher/vim-i8080-syntax/README.md

 ## License

-This file is a part of the intel 8080 syntax highlighting plugin
+This file is a part of the Intel 8080 Syntax Highlighting Vim Plugin.

 Copyright 2024 Sage I. Hendricks
 Licensed under the Apache License, Version 2.0 (the "License");